Logic Grid Puzzle Generator

 - Exclusion clue

-- A clue that rules out a possible pairing.
+- A clue that rules out one possible pairing.

 - Search space

-- The number of candidate assignments the solver may need to consider before counting solutions.
+- The number of candidate assignments implied by the category shape before clues remove possibilities.

 - Unique solution

-- A clue set with exactly one answer key under the one-to-one category rule.
+- A clue set with exactly one valid answer key under the one-to-one category rule.

 References:

-- Puzzle - Logic Grid Puzzles, INFORMS Transactions on Education, September 2014.
+- Puzzle-Logic Grid Puzzles, INFORMS Transactions on Education, September 25, 2014.